This explainer was last updated on April 2, 2021.

 Answers about voter confidence are fairly consistent regardless of the precise wording of the question.
 However, there is one important exception to this pattern of consistency.
 When survey respondents are asked about their confidence in the parts of the electoral process with which they have direct contact, such as their own vote, they are much more confident than when they are asked about parts of the electoral process they have indirect contact with, such as the process in the nation as a whole.
 One consequence of this is that in political debates involving voter confidence, it is possible to cherry-pick survey research in support of arguments that voters either have high levels of confidence in American politics or do not.

 Second, confidence was greatest—both before and after the election—as the target of the question got closer to the voter.
-For instance, in the pre-election question, while 40% of respondents overall were very confident their own vote would be counted as intended, 35% were very confident that votes would be counted as intended in their own county or community.
-These percentages dropped to 27% and 19% when the question asked about the state and the nation, respectively.
+For instance, while 38% of respondents overall were very confident their own vote would be counted as intended in the pre-election survey, 35% were very confident that votes would be counted as intended in their own county or community.
+These percentages dropped to 29% and 15% when the question asked about the state and the nation, respectively.

 Questions about the mechanical aspects of voting tend to elicit more optimistic responses in public-opinion surveys than vague questions about the honesty of elections.
 For instance, immediately before the 2016 election, the Gallup organization asked respondents, “How confident are you that, across the country, the votes will be accurately cast and counted in this year’s election?”
 To this question, 69% responded that they were either very or somewhat confident.
 However, the poll also asked about how much confidence they had in the “honesty of elections.”
 Here, only 30% answered they were confident.